slang-legacy/js-class/Week-2-Quiz.md

 ```
 `bar` gets assigned to the string `'baz'`, then `foo` gets assigned to `bar` (which is `'baz'`)

 The `var` statement is actually made to bind variables to the current scope.
-Without it, the intrepreter tries to assign to an existing variable in the next enclosing scope.
+Without it, the interpreter tries to assign to an existing variable in the next enclosing scope.
 This continues until either a variable with that name is found, or it reaches the global scope.
-This is a dangerous and widely critized feature of the language, thus it is reccomended to always use `var` while making a new variable to reduce the risk of polluting the global namespace.
+This is a dangerous and widely criticized feature of the language, thus it is recommended to always use `var` while making a new variable to reduce the risk of polluting the global namespace.

 **Be sure to mention the difference when giving a value to a String vs a number.**

 I'm not really sure what you mean with this question.
-Strings and numbers are both primatives so there isn't really any difference in assigning them.
+Strings and numbers are both primitives so there isn't really any difference in assigning them.

 **Also explain the differences in the three dialog boxes in this unit, Alert, Confirm, and Prompt.**